DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Information exchange protocol based on direction entropy

 After the $t$-th exchange, the direction entropy of $P_i$ is expressed as follows:

-Additionally, we give a detailed algorithm for information exchange based on direction entropy, which is described as follows:
+Additionally, we give a detailed algorithm for information exchange based on direction entropy, which is described as follows: {\textbf{Input:}} {\textbf{Output:}}

-As we see, each player quantifies the direction entropy of the opposing player in round $t$.
+As can be seen from \textbf{Algorithm} \ref{Algorithm 2}, each player quantifies the direction entropy of the opposing player in round $t$.
 Players are more inclined to trust the opposing participants with higher direction entropy to choose cooperation strategies to exchange information.
 For players with low direction entropy, they are more inclined to distrust that they will choose a cooperative strategy to exchange information.